Inference for the Case Probability in High-dimensional Logistic Regression: Introduction

-Inference for a linear combination of regression coefficients in high-dimensional linear model has been investigated in \citep{cai2017confidence, athey2018approximate,zhu2018linear,cai2019individualized}.
-However, the method cannot be directly applied to solve the same research problem in logistic model due to the more complicated form of Hessian matrix of the log-likelihood function.
-The linearization technique and also the developed empirical process results in the current paper are useful in adopting the inference methods developed for linear model to the logistic model.
+Inference for a linear combination of regression coefficients in high-dimensional linear model has been investigated in \cite{cai2017confidence, athey2018approximate,zhu2018linear,cai2019individualized}.
+However, these methods cannot be directly applied to make inference for the case probability in the logistic model.
+Our proposed linearization technique is useful in generalizing the inference methods for linear models to logistic models.
 The connection established by the linearization is also useful for simplifying the sufficient conditions for estimating the precision matrix or the inverse Hessian matrix.
-Specifically, the established results in the current paper impose no sparsity conditions on the precision matrix or the inverse Hessian matrix, where such a requirement has typically been imposed in theoretical justifications on inference for individual regression coefficients in the logistic regression setting \citep{van2014asymptotically, ning2017general, ma2018global}.
+Specifically, the established results in the current paper impose no sparsity condition on the precision matrix or the inverse Hessian matrix, where such a requirement has typically been imposed in theoretical justifications on inference for individual regression coefficients in the logistic regression setting \citep{van2014asymptotically, ning2017general, ma2018global}.
+More detailed comparisons are provided in Section \ref{sec: comparison}.

-The re-weighting idea has been proposed in \citep{ma2018global} for inference for the single regression coefficient $\beta_j$ in the high-dimensional logistic model.
-However, the current paper targets at the case probability, which can be involved with all regression coefficients $\{\beta_j\}_{1\leq j\leq p}$.
-New methods and proof techniques are developed to address the inference problem for the case probability, especially for an arbitrary loading $\xnew$.
-We have provided both theoretical and numerical comparisons in Sections \ref{sec: comparison} and \ref{sec: sim}, respectively.